curl/everything-curl/http/modify/README.md

 As described earlier, each HTTP transfer starts with curl sending a *request*.
-This request consists of a request line and a number of request headers, and this chapter details how you can custommized and modify those.
+This request consists of a request line and a number of request headers, and this chapter details how you can customize those.

 * [Request method](method.md)
 * [Request target](target.md)